-Many of the phenomena that fall under the heading of "affective forecasting errors" (Wilson & Gilbert, 2003) similarly suggest that people possess only a sketchy conception of their future selves.
-For example, people mispredict how they will feel after a good or bad event (intensity bias; Buehler & McFarland, 2001), how long the feeling will persist (durability bias; Gilbert, Pinel, Wilson, Blumberg, & Wheatley, 1998), which features will or will not affect how they feel (focalism; Schkade & Kahneman, 2000), and how current somatic states affect these predictions (visceral influences and empathy gaps; Loewenstein, 1996; Van Boven & Loewenstein, 2003).
-Sometimes, the difference between prediction and experience (or the influence of an irresistible impulse) may lead us to make choices that are normatively indefensible or otherwise regrettable.
-Studies of affective forecasting suggest that we may have little veridical information about how a future benefit or burden will seem to us when it finally arrives.
-To be sure, the accuracy of our predictions about our future selves is not the same as our certainty about those selves.
-You could be absolutely certain at 15 that you will have a lifelong antipathy toward the Chicago Blackhawks, only to find yourself rooting for them at 30.
-Still, experience with such mispredictions may convince us of the uncertainty in our predictions about the stability of our traits over time.
+Many of the phenomena that fall under the heading of affective forecasting errors (Wilson & Gilbert, 2003) similarly suggest that people possess only a sketchy conception of their future selves.
+For example, people mispredict how they will feel after a good or bad event (intensity bias; Buehler & McFarland, 2001), how long the feeling will persist (durability bias; Gilbert, Pinel, Wilson, Blumberg, & Wheatley, 1998), which features will or will not affect how they feel (focalism; Schkade & Kahneman, 1998), and how current somatic states affect these predictions (visceral influences and empathy gaps; Loewenstein, 1996; Van Boven & Loewenstein, 2003).
+Sometimes, the difference between prediction and experience (or the influence of an irresistible impulse) may lead people to make choices that are normatively indefensible or otherwise regrettable.
+Studies of affective forecasting suggest that people may have little veridical information about how a future benefit or burden will seem to them when it finally arrives.
+To be sure, the accuracy of people's predictions about their future selves is not the same as their certainty about those selves.
+One could be absolutely certain at 15 that one will have a lifelong antipathy toward the Chicago Blackhawks, only to find oneself rooting for them at 30.
+Still, experience with such mispredictions may convince people of the uncertainty in their predictions about the stability of their traits over time.

-According to the connectedness account, one reason for this lack of information about our future selves is that these selves' properties and feelings, their needs and desires may drift away from our own current ones (see also Loewenstein, O'Donoghue, & Rabin, 2003).
-Thus, lack of psychological connectedness to our distant selves goes along with high-level construals, since we typically know fewer low-level details about these less connected selves.
+According to the connectedness account, one reason for this lack of information about future selves is that these selves' properties and feelings, their needs and desires, may drift away from people's own current ones (see also Loewenstein, O'Donoghue, & Rabin, 2003).
+Thus, lack of psychological connectedness to distant selves goes along with high-level construals, since people typically know fewer low-level details about these less connected selves.
 Lack of connectedness is consistent with affective forecasting mistakes for the same reason.

 However, both construal level theory and affective forecasting have offered their own accounts of temporal discounting.
 According to the former, discounting is the result of a focus on low-level details for nearer outcomes and on high-level factors for more remote ones (Liberman & Trope, 2003, p.
 250).
-When the low-level features of an outcome are more positive than its high-level features, people will want the outcome sooner; when the reverse is true, they will want the outcome later.
-According to affective forecasting accounts (Kassam, Gilbert, Boston, & Wilson , 2008), people view both positive and negative outcomes as less extreme the farther in the future these outcomes occur-an effect these authors call "future anhedonia."
-People therefore prefer positive outcomes sooner in order to boost their positive qualities, but negative outcomes later in order to reduce their negative ones.
+When the lowlevel features of an outcome are more positive than its high-level features, people will want the outcome sooner; when the reverse is true, they will want the outcome later.
+According to affective forecasting accounts (Kassam, Gilbert, Boston, & Wilson, 2008), people view both positive and negative outcomes as less extreme the farther in the future these outcomes occur-an effect Kassam et al. (2008) called future anhedonia.
+People therefore prefer positive outcomes sooner to boost their positive qualities, but negative outcomes later to reduce their negative ones.